NIT-Hamirpur-CSE-Labs/Information_Security_lab/README.md

 3. Write a program to find Polynomial GCD between two polynomial a(x) and b(x) by using Euclid's Algorithm.
 4. Write a program to find inverse of a number within Galois Field (GF) with the help of extended Euclidean Algorithm, e.g. Inverse of 550 in GF(1759)

+## Lab 4 -
+1. Write a program to Implement the Rabin-Miller Primality Test to Check if a Given Number is Prime or not.
+2. Write a program to Implement the AKS Test to Check if a Given Number is Prime or not.